MapStory/Learning/modules/module1.md

 In this lesson students will learn to login and build a StoryScapes profile.

 ### Lecture

-This Lecture will use a completed profile as an illustration to explain the purpose of the StoryScapes profile and the elements it includes.
-In the Demonstration that follows we will show a profile being built.
-Finally, in your Task for this Lesson, you will go ahead and build your own StoryScapes profile.

 ##### The Role of Identity